 Cape York road conditions can be notoriously bad, and are said to be similar or worse than the Gibb River Road.
 There is more bitumen these days, but dirt sections appear to be neglected and corrugations form rapidly.
 The corrugations in the image to the left appear small but are massive, and have vehicles towing trailers down to 20km/h.
 Not all stretches are this bad, and some of the dirt is great, but be prepared for a wear and tear bill upon return.
 You know the road is bad when people start driving in the table drains…and it’s really bad when the table drains have their own corrugations!
 You can get tips on how to drive on these kind of roads at our article here: How to Drive on Dirt Roads in Cape York.

-Fuel prices in the Cape vary and are cheapest closer to Cairns.
+Fuel prices in the Cape vary and are generally cheapest closer to Cairns.
 As you head north, generally the prices increase.
-I have seen fuel at the tip as high as $2.50/L, however this was when prices were high.
-Currently (May 2018), prices are between $1.50-2.05/L.
+In 2022, with global fuel price rises, Cape York fuel costs were between $2.11/L and 2.89/L. In 2021, they were between $1.49/L and $2.05/L.

 I believe this is one of the most fun parts of the trip.
 The planning stage is awesome!
 Use this website, the links in this blog, and several other webpages, facebook pages, books and more to build your knowledge.
 HEMA maps are great too!
 The website Desination Cape York, is also one of the best resources out there!